Debt According to the Scriptures

-When we engage in business and when we invest, we’re called on to be faithful and to deal justly.
-Invest ethically, and in a way that doesn’t harm others.
+When we engage in business and invest, we’re called on to be faithful and to deal justly.
+Invest ethically and in a way that doesn’t harm others.

-Ecclesiastes 12:13 Now all has been heard; here is the conclusion of the matter: Fear God and keep his commandments, for this is the duty of all mankind.
+Ecclesiastes 12:13 Now all has been heard; here is the conclusion: Fear God and keep his commandments, for this is the duty of all humanity.

-Proverbs 13:11 Dishonest money dwindles away, but he who gathers money little by little makes it grow.
+Proverbs 13:11 Dishonest money dwindles, but he who gathers money little by little makes it grow.